octopus-network/omnity-docs/docs/Rich-Swap/apis.md

 ** 3. Invoke REE's invoke Function:**

-Once the PSBT is constructed, it is passed along with the intention(see the [example](https://github.com/octopus-network/ree-types/blob/master/intention_set_samples/add_liquidity.json)) to call [REE's invoke function](https://docs.omnity.network/docs/REE/apis#invoke).
+Once the PSBT is constructed, it is passed along with the intention(see the [example](https://github.com/octopus-network/ree-types/blob/master/intention_set_samples/add_liquidity.json) or the code ***[here](https://github.com/octopus-network/richswap-canister/tree/feature/donate/donate-cli)*** for details (this simple CLI tool donates 10,000 sats to a specified pool))  to call [REE's invoke function](https://docs.omnity.network/docs/REE/apis#invoke).
 This function will subsequently trigger the **execution_tx** function of the Rich Swap exchange.
 The Rich Swap exchange will then perform [the necessary checks](https://github.com/octopus-network/richswap-canister?tab=readme-ov-file#how-it-works) to ensure the transaction is valid.

 ** 4. Broadcast the Transaction and Handle Results:**